nagdevAmruthnath/Bio7_Classification/README.md

 All settings for classification can be stored or reopened with the 'Load/Save Configuration' actions in a simple text file.

-In the Settings tab the path to the R and ImageJ macro scripts can be set if necessary (or easier simply change the default scripts).
+In the Settings tab the path to the R (training and classification) and the ImageJ import macro scripts can be set if necessary (or easier simply change the default scripts).
+It is also possible to enable a directory dialog (see option 'Use Directory Dialog') for the classification (step 4) of images in a folder and it's subfolders (lists the image files recursively) instead of using selected images with the file dialog (for multiple files).

 Until now Multichannel images (e.g. RGB) and Grayscale images or stacks (8-bit, 16-bit, 32-bit) can be classified.
 It is also possible to import images with an ImageJ macro (e.g. Landsat 8 images, see macro example!).